-According to Section E of NCCI Chapter I, "modifiers may be appended to Healthcare Common Procedure Coding (HCPCS)/CPT® codes only if the clinical circumstances justify the use of the modifier.
+According to Chapter I, Section E of the NCCI, "modifiers may be appended to Healthcare Common Procedure Coding (HCPCS)/CPT® codes only if the clinical circumstances justify the use of the modifier.
 A modifier should not be appended to a HCPCS/CPT® code solely to bypass an NCCI edit if the clinical circumstances do not justify its use."